OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-ranges-set-format.md

 ---
 title: Set the format of a range using the Excel JavaScript API
-description: 'Code samples that show how to set the format of a range using the Excel JavaScript API.' ms.date: 03/26/2021
+description: 'Code samples that show how to use the Excel JavaScript API to set the format of a range.' ms.date: 03/26/2021
 localization_priority: Normal
 ---

-# Work with ranges using the Excel JavaScript API
+# Set range format using the Excel JavaScript API

-## Set range format

 The following examples show how to set font color, fill color, and number format for cells in a range.

-### Set font color and fill color
+## Set font color and fill color

 The following code sample sets the font color and fill color for cells in range **B2:E2**.